awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 # Adding serverless application components<a name="cloudformation-serverless-application"></a>

-You can create a product that includes one or more AMIs, delivered using one or more AWS CloudFormation templates, with serverless components incorporated into the product\.
+You can create a product that includes one or more Amazon Machine Images \(AMIs\), delivered using one or more AWS CloudFormation templates, with serverless components incorporated into the product\.
 For example, you can create a product with one AMI configured as a controller server and another AMI configured as a worker server, delivered as a AWS CloudFormation stack\.
 The AWS CloudFormation template used to create the stack can include the definition to set up an AWS Lambda function that is triggered by an event in one of the servers\.

 When you use this approach to design your product, you can simplify the architecture and make it easier for your buyers to launch\.
 This approach can also make it easier for you to update your product\.